 - Calculate how much rent, council tax + bills you can afford to pay: ask for guidance if you're unsure how much things should cost. - Decide which area you want to live in: the more flexible you are, the more likely you are to find something to suit your budget.
 Keep your travel time and costs in mind though! - Locate all the documents you'll need: landlords have to confirm your identity, immigration status (even if you're British), credit history and student status. - Most landlords/agencies require students to have a UK guarantor.
 Those without a guarantor, including international/EU students, are usually asked to pay 3-6 months' rent in advance instead.
-If you do not have a guarantor, check if you're eligible for the Study Support Grant, which can cover the costs of using a guarantor scheme such as Housing Hand.
-If you're not eligible, ask an advisor for guidance.
+If you usually live in the UK, but don't have a guarantor, get some guidance.

-o4.
 THINGS TO LOOK OUT FOR.

 - Online ads are not properly regulated and can have fraudulent users and scams. - Avoid going to a viewing alone.
 Take a housemate or a friend along with you.
 If you don't have a good feeling, don't go. - When your group attends a viewing, let someone know where you'll be. - Never pay in cash. - Don't sign or pay anything before having your contract checked by the Students' Union Advice Centre.
-Just email your contract over to advice@su.rhul.ac.uk with the subject 'contract check request'.
+You can book an appointment with the Housing Advisor, or just email your contract over to advice@su.rhul.ac.uk with the subject 'contract check'.

-OS.
 WHERE TO LOOK.